Gotland-class submarine: Secondment to United States Navy

 In 2004, the Swedish government received a request from the United States to lease HSwMS Gotland - Swedish-flagged, commanded and crewed, for one year for use in antisubmarine warfare exercises.
 The Swedish government granted this request in October 2004, with both navies signing a memorandum of understanding on 21 March 2005.
 The lease was extended for another 12 months in 2006.
 In July 2007, HSwMS Gotland departed San Diego for Sweden.

 In 2005, HSwMS Gotland managed to snap several pictures of during a wargaming exercise in the Pacific Ocean, demonstrating that it was in a position to sink the aircraft carrier.
 The exercise was conducted to evaluate the effectiveness of the US fleet against diesel-electric submarines, which some have noted as severely lacking.
-In 2001, during the exercise JTFEX 01-2 in the Caribbean Sea, the German U24 of the conventional 206 diesel-electric class "sank" the carrier Enterprise by firing flares and taking a photograph through its periscope.

 Overhaul

 Initial discussions

 In March 2013, Kockums received an initial order for an overhaul for two of the Gotland-class submarines.
 The overhaul was expected to be completed by 2017.
 With these upgrades, the submarines would be able to remain in active duty until after 2025.

 On 2 April 2014, the Swedish defence minister, insisting on the importance of submarines to the security of Sweden, announced the Government's intent to upgrade two of the Gotland-class vessels, as well as purchase two new "stealth" submarines of another type.